 hackr.gg is a hands-on cybersecurity training platform.
-Every module ends in a live lab — a real vulnerable application running inside an isolated container, accessible directly in your browser.
+Every module pairs clear theory with a hands-on inline lab — you exploit a real vulnerability right inside the lesson, directly in your browser.
 No VM to configure.
 No VPN to fight with.
 No setup at all.

 We built hackr.gg because the way most people learn security is backwards.
 Courses that are 80% slides and 20% lab don't produce people who can actually hack things.
 Watching a video of someone exploiting an SQL injection is not the same as doing it yourself against a live target, under time pressure, with a flag you have to retrieve.